ryanallen/words-of-my-perfect-teacher/README.md

 "Venerable monk," the [Geshe](#geshe) replied, "renounce this life!
 Renounce this life!"

 It is all our ordinary activities and commitments limited to this life's concerns that prevent us from getting free from [saṃsāra](#saṃsāra)'s [realm](#realm)s of suffering, now and forever.
 Apart from an authentic teacher, no-one else can truly show us what has to be done to cut through the moorings that hold us to this life and to attain [enlightenment](#enlightenment) in our future lives.
-Leave behind all of this life's preoccupations&mdash;parents, relatives and friends, companions and lovers, food, wealth and possessions&mdash;like so much spit in the dust.<sup>*</sup> Be satisfied with whatever food and clothes might come your way, and devote yourself wholly to the [Dharma](#dharma).
+Leave behind all of this life's preoccupations&mdash;parents, relatives and friends, companions and lovers, food, wealth and possessions&mdash;like so much spit in the dust.[^a29] Be satisfied with whatever food and clothes might come your way, and devote yourself wholly to the [Dharma](#dharma).
 [Padampa Sangye](#padampa-sangye) says:

-<sup>* Waht is impled here (explicit in other chapters) is not a rejection of one's responsibilities to parents, children etc. but a transformation of limited ego-based attachment and preoccupation into a genuine love which also extends to all beings.</sup>

 > Material objects are like clouds and mist; never think they might last.
 > Popularity is like an echo; don't pursue esteem, pursue its very nature.